ai-companion-guides/ai-companion-guides.github.io/create-ai-girlfriend.md

 ---
-title: "Create an AI Girlfriend in 2025 – Free Step-by-Step Guide"
+title: "Create an AI Girlfriend – 2025 Free Guide"
 description: "Learn how to create your own AI girlfriend in minutes.
 No coding, safe & private—customize personality, looks and memory features."
 layout: default
 ---